FLO-2DSoftware/FLO-2D-Docs/source/setup/qgis_setup.rst

 Choose one of the following methods:

 .. dropdown:: **Option A – QGIS Latest Long-Term Release (Recommended)**
+   :open:

-   The following method uses the OSGeo4W Network Installer to install the current QGIS LTR version adds Python modules such as ``h5py`` and ``netCDF4``.
+   The following method uses the OSGeo4W Network Installer to install the current QGIS LTR version and adds Python modules such as ``h5py`` and ``netCDF4``.

    .. container:: h3

-         1. Download the OSGeo4W Installer:
+      1. Download the OSGeo4W Installer

    .. raw:: html

       <a href="https://qgis.org/download/" target="_blank" rel="noopener noreferrer">OSGeo4W Installer</a>

    Choose the **OSGeo4W Network Installer** for 64-bit Windows.

    .. container:: h3

       2. Launch the Installer

    Run ``osgeo4w-setup.exe`` and choose **Express Installation** from the main menu.

    .. image:: ../img/Instructions/qgisnetwork001.png

    .. container:: h3

-         3. Select the download site.
+      3. Select the download site

    Choose a download site from the list provided.
 Any site can be used.

    .. image:: ../img/Instructions/qgisnetwork006.png

-   text

    .. container:: h3

       4. Select Packages to Install

    Enable the following items: